 Police in the India state of Uttar Pradesh arrested journalist Siddique Kappan on October 5, 2020, and are investigating him under various laws, including the anti-terror Unlawful Activities (Prevention) Act.
 He remained in pretrial detention as of late 2022.

-Kappan is a freelance reporter who has covered politics, crime, and current affairs for Malayalam-language news outlets including Azhimukham, Thejus Daily, and Thalsamayam Midday Daily, according to Azhimukham editor K. N. Ashok, who spoke to CPJ in a phone interview.
+Kappan is a freelance reporter who has covered politics, crime, and current affairs for Malayalam-language news outlets including Azhimukham, Thejus Daily, and Thalsamayam Midday Daily, according to Azhimukham editor K. N. Ashok who spoke to CPJ by phone.
 Kappan is also the secretary of the Kerala Union of Working Journalists, a local trade group in Delhi, Ashok said.

-On April 4, 2021, the Uttar Pradesh Police filed a chargesheet accusing Kappan and three other co-accused of sedition and conspiring to incite caste violence, according to the Indian Express.
+On April 4, 2021, the Uttar Pradesh police filed a chargesheet accusing Kappan and three others of sedition and conspiring to incite caste violence, according to the Indian Express.
 In the chargesheet, the police Special Task Force accused Kappan of being an irresponsible journalist who “only reports to incite Muslims” and to sympathize with Maoists and Communists.

 The 5,000-page chargesheet includes text from 36 articles that Kappan wrote for a Malayalam-language news outlet on religious and sectarian issues, according to The Indian Express.